 We are always looking to recruit staff to assist at election time.
-If you would be interested in election work please complete the Election Staff form and send to email@example.com or by post to Electoral Services, East Devon District Council, Knowle, Sidmouth, EX10 8HL.
+If you would be interested in working at election time, please complete the Election Staff form.
+Please send your completed application form to:

 We add staff to our database as they apply.
 Only individuals who have a right to work in the United Kingdom and with no political affiliations are eligible to work at elections.

 In the run-up to an election we will write to all registered staff and ask them to indicate their availability.
-If you indicate that you are available we will contact you with a Letter of Appointment which must be signed and returned by the deadline indicated.
+If you indicate that you are available, and you are appointed to a job at this election we will contact you with a Letter of Appointment which must be signed and returned by the deadline indicated.

 For each election, the Returning Officer appoints polling and counting staff, and some staff for other duties e.g. clerks for the issue and opening of postal votes.